 ITU acknowledges that generative AI-tools will dominate workplaces of the future, so we continuously adapt to the changes and needs of society and businesses.
-Likewise, Generative AI in education is a dynamic field prompting both exploration and awareness of its possibilities and challenges.
-To adapt to this fast development, ITU's generative AI guidelines will be continuously discussed, and the next planned revision is 1 March 2024.
+Likewise, generative AI in education is a dynamic field prompting both exploration and awareness of its possibilities and challenges.
+To adapt to this fast development, ITU's generative AI guidelines will be continuously discussed, and the next planned revision takes place in autumn 2024.
 Please stay updated on any revisions made to these guidelines.